DioLog is the biweekly newsletter sent by e-mail (usually) every other week to more than 700 clergy and lay leaders across the diocese and elsewhere.

 Parishes are free to excerpt anything printed in DioLog; attribution that material is reprinted from DioLog is appreciated.
 Feel free to copy this and make it available to parishioners in whatever way is most useful.

-Subscribe to DioLog and/or The Harvest, our bi-monthly diocesan magazine
+Subscribe to DioLog and/or The Harvest, the quarterly diocesan magazine

 Past issues are available for download or by contacting the diocesan office.

 Current Issue: May 13, 2021

 Announcement of Diocesan Convention and deadlines for nominations, other actions

 Bishop Cathleen Bascom announces that the 162nd Annual Convention of the Episcopal Diocese of Kansas will take place Oct.
 22–23 in Topeka, and Friday, Aug.
 6 has been set as the deadline to submit any of the following items that might come before the convention.

 Nominations for those being elected at the convention:

 - One lay and one clergy at-large member of the Council of Trustees, and one clergyperson to complete the last two years of an unexpired at-large term.
 Stephan Mann is finishing his second term on the Council of Trustees and is not eligible to seek reelection.
 The Rev. Casey Rohleder is eligible for reelection.

 - Three lay and four clergy members of the Disciplinary Board.
 All those currently serving can be reelected.

 Nominations should be submitted on the online form.